Headed to Branson-in Spirit

 I know that this good fortune could run out at any time, so it’s all the more reason, why I am covering myself in it.
 Soaking in his victories and just loving on him any chance I get.
 I think I’ve hugged him more in the last 3 months than 36 years.
 If only I could package up those hugs.
 Package up his essence, his joy.
 His smile every time I see him.

-One of his little nephews asked if he was always so fun and pleasant, and we told him yes, he was.
+One of his little nephews asked if he was always so fun and pleasant, and we told him yes, He was.
 Later he can be told that sometimes drugs mask these qualities and that’s what the last 3 years were like.
 For now, it’s healing time.

 I had this written on my chalk painted wall for an entire year.